 Reports for the predecessor school however can be found on the Ofsted website here

 Parent View gives parents the chance to tell Ofsted what they think about our school on their website here

 The Pupil premium is a sum of money the school receives for each student who is either in receipt of Free School Meals (FSM) or who has been in receipt of them in the past.
 Nationally, the statistics show that students who are in receipt of FSM do less well than their peers in external exams.
 The aim of this money is to try to close that attainment gap by allowing the school to direct additional resources towards these individuals learning.

-In the 2016/17 financial year we received a pupil premium allocation of £13500 for an eligible 9 pupils, with a similar amount in the last financial year.
-This additional money has been used to support individual or small group interventions for those children where needed, had funded extended schools provision for those families and been used to fund e.g instrument tuition.
-Last year, with 9 pupils claiming eligible, our pupil premium was used in the same manner.
+In the current financial year we have received a pupil premium allocation of £11880 for an eligible 12 pupils.
+This additional money was been used to support individual or small group interventions for those children where needed, had funded extended schools provision for those families and been used to fund e.g instrument tuition.
 There was a demonstrably positive impact from the support put in place but due to the small numbers of children involved exact information will not be published here.
 This is in line with the DfE’s own approach on its website where the school’s narrowing the gap information has been ‘suppressed because the underlying numbers are too small’.

 The impact of our pupil premium spending was looked at by Ofsted in June 2013, who stated that children in receipt of pupil premium funding “make excellent progress and achieve as well as other pupils…(their progress) is monitored carefully and frequently so the impact of extra help can be reviewed.”